-In Western Australia, surveys of P. cygnus populations in shallow waters surrounding Rottnest Island reserve, performed by Babcock et al. (2007) revealed much higher levels of density, biomass, and egg production in no-take than in fished areas.
-Density of lobsters was ~34 times higher in the sanctuary, and density of lobsters above minimum legal size was around 50 times higher than in other areas around the island where recreational fishing was allowed.
-Mean carapace length (CL), total biomass and egg production of lobsters in the MPA were significantly higher than in adjacent fished areas.
-Large individuals (≥100 mm CL), especially large males, were found almost exclusively within the reserve.
-Recently Lindstedt et al. (2022) studied the impacts of recreational fishing on the wariness of these lobsters by comparisons between fished sites and the no- take reserves of Rottnest Island.
-The density of legal-sized lobsters was twice as high within the MPAs than in fished sites and lobster spent less time with bait in fished sites than in the MPAs (Fig. 2).
-This study provided evidence that lobster behavior was sensitive to noninjury-related disturbance associated with recreational fishing, with higher wariness in fished areas.
+In Western Australia, surveys of P. cygnus populations in shallow waters surrounding the Rottnest Island MPA revealed much greater density, biomass, and egg production than in fished areas (Babcock et al. 2007).
+The density of lobsters was approximately 34 times greater in the sanctuary, and the density above the minimum legal size was approximately 50 times greater than in other areas around the island that allowed recreational fishing.
+The mean CL, total biomass, and egg production of lobsters in the MPA were significantly greater than in adjacent fished areas.
+Large individuals (≥100 mm CL), especially large males, were found almost exclusively within the MPA.
+Recently, Lindstedt et al. (2022) studied the impact of recreational fishing on the wariness of P. cygnus by comparing fished sites and no-take reserves of Rottnest Island.
+The density of legal-sized lobsters in the MPAs was twice that in fished sites, and lobsters spent less time with bait in fished sites than in the MPAs (Fig. 2).
+This study provides evidence that lobster behavior is sensitive to noninjury-related disturbance associated with recreational fishing, with higher wariness in fished areas.

-Significant research has been carried out with the European spiny lobsters, P. elephas, in the central and western Mediterranean.
-In fact, this species has been recognized as an important indicator species for measuring the success of MPAs in the Mediterranean (Mouillot et al., 2002).
-In 10 years monitoring of 55 km2 20-year no-take, Columbretes Islands Marine Reserve (CIMR) off eastern Spain, lobster abundance declined slightly, but their biomass increased gradually (Goñi et al., 2006, 2008, 2010).
-The average abundance and biomass of lobsters in this reserve were 8 and 14 times greater than in adjacent fished area.
-The mean and maximum size of lobsters in this MPA
+Significant research has been conducted on P. elephas, the European spiny lobster in the central and Western Mediterranean.
+In fact, this species is recognized as an important indicator for measuring MPA successes in the Mediterranean (Mouillot et al., 2002).
+In ten years of monitoring the 20-year-old 55 km2 no-take Columbretes Islands Marine Reserve (CIMR) off eastern Spain, lobster abundance declined slightly with a gradual increase in biomass (Goñi et al., 2006, 2008, 2010).
+The average abundance and biomass of lobsters in this MPA were eight and 14 times greater than in an adjacent fished area.
+The mean and maximal size of lobsters in this MPA

-Fig. 2.
-The density of legal-sized lobsters per 2 m section of reef as sampled during the observational surveys (a), and the aggregate time spent at the bait per lobster within the sampled dens (b) (from Lindstedt et al., 2022).
+Fig. 2. (a) The density of legal-sized lobsters per 2 m section of reef sampled during the observational surveys, and (b) the aggregate time spent at the bait per lobster within the sampled dens (from Lindstedt et al., 2022).

 continued to increase over 20 years of protection (Groeneveld et al., 2013).
-In a long-term study of a small no-take MPA (3.4 km2) in Sardinia, Follesa et al. (2007, 2008, 2009, 2011, 2014) and Bevacqua et al. (2010), using CMR method, showed increase of P. elephas abundance over time in the reserve.
-The total mean abundance within the reserve (CPUE = 0.23 ± 0.10 kg/50 m/boat) was 7.5 times greater than that for the neighboring zone (CPUE = 0.03 ± 0.07 kg/50 m/boat).
-They also demonstrated lobster movement to adjacent fishing grounds, where they became susceptible to capture.
-The inter-annual analysis of lobster size inside the area showed a progressive increase in mean CL of adults and juveniles over eight years (Follesa et al., 2008).

-In the Atlantic, several MPAs afford protection to P. elephas, including Ireland and Brittany (Groeneveld et al., 2013 and references therein).
+In a long-term study of a small 3.4 km2 no-take MPA in Sardinia, Follesa et al. (2007, 2008, 2009, 2011, 2014) and Bevacqua et al. (2010) discovered an increased abundance of P. elephas over time in the reserve using the CMR method.
+The total mean abundance within the MPA (CPUE = 0.23 ± 0.10 kg/50 m/boat) was 7.5 times greater than that of the fished neighboring zone (CPUE = 0.03 ± 0.07 kg/50 m/boat).
+Lobsters also moved to adjacent fishing grounds, where they became susceptible to capture.
+The inter-annual analysis of lobster size inside the area indicated a progressive increase in the mean CL of adults and juveniles over eight years (Follesa et al., 2008).
+Several MPAs protect P. elephas in the Atlantic, including Ireland and Brittany (Groeneveld et al., 2013 and references therein).